DeyvidTheWise/Logic-Course-Assignment/README.md

 ## DarkAbyss Algorithm

-The DarkAbyss algorithm is an original algorithm designed to solve the Tower of Hanoi problem.
-It uses a combination of heuristics and iterative methods to efficiently move the disks between the rods.
-The name "DarkAbyss" represents the depth and complexity of the problem, as well as the potential for innovative solutions to emerge from it.
+DarkAbyss is a unique and original algorithm for solving the Tower of Hanoi problem.
+The name DarkAbyss represents the mysterious and profound nature of the problem.
+The algorithm uses an iterative approach combined with bit operations to determine the source, auxiliary, and target peg for each move.
+This makes it an efficient solution with a time complexity of O(2^n) and a space complexity of O(1).

-**Advantages:**

-- The DarkAbyss algorithm can be more efficient than the recursive algorithm for certain problem instances.
-- Incorporates heuristics, which can lead to quicker solutions.

-**Disadvantages:**

-- The algorithm's performance may vary depending on the choice of heuristic.
-- It may be more complex to implement than the recursive algorithm.

-**Time complexity:** Varies depending on the chosen heuristic and problem instance.

 # Türme von Hanoi Problem